beginaid/ComplexNMF/README.md

 <br>

-Those parameters determin the initial values of NMF to make basis spectrograms.
+Those parameters determine the initial values of NMF to make basis spectrograms.
 Furthermore, you can prepare another template.
-Note that default settings are basically rely on the librosa's ones.
+Note that default settings basically rely on the librosa's ones.

 <br>